-There are many benefits of swaddling, I recommend using a swaddle to encourage better, more restorative sleep for your newborn and infant.
-The swaddle helps minimize the impact of the moro reflex, also called the startle reflex.
-While it’s a great tool for newborns and young infants, when your baby starts showing signs of rolling, it is time to transition out of the swaddle and into a sleep sack or wearable blanket.
-Leaving your baby in a swaddle when they are showing signs of rolling can become a safety hazard and may disrupt your baby’s sleep.
-It can be overwhelming to stop swaddling but most babies start to sleep better when you give them access to their hands – let’s learn how!
+There are many benefits of swaddling your baby!
+I recommend using a swaddle blanket to encourage better, more restorative sleep for your newborn and infant.
+Swaddling helps to minimize the impact of the Moro reflex, also called the startle reflex.
+It can be great when it comes to helping your baby fall asleep.
+While it’s a helpful tool for newborns and young infants, when your baby starts showing signs of rolling, it is time to transition out of the swaddle and into a sleep sack or wearable blanket.
+When your baby can roll, leaving them in a swaddle can become a safety hazard and may disrupt your baby’s sleep.
+It can be overwhelming to stop swaddling, but most babies start to sleep better when you give them access to their hands- let’s learn how!

 How To Transition Out Of The Swaddle

-There are a few different ways you can transition your baby out of the swaddle and I’m here to share my tips on ways to do this so that there is a minimal impact on their sleep!
+There are a few different ways you can transition your baby out of the swaddle, and I’m here to share my tips on ways to do this with minimal impact on their sleep!

 - Baby starts to break out of the swaddle